MKLab-ITI/reveal-media-webservice/README.md

 The crawler has the possibility of also crawling social media by using the [simmo-stream-manager web service][6].
 This can be configured in the properties file, as mentioned before.

+#### The Requests

+For the representation of our RESTful API, we use [swagger][8].
+This is done by exposing a properly formatted json file, readable by swagger, as part of the web service and also deploying [swagger ui][9] on tomcat.
+Since JSON-P does not allow asynchronous POST requests, all the API requests are GET.
+For instance to add a crawl, one should do a get request to http://127.0.0.1:8080/crawler/mmapi/crawls/add using a json object as a parameter in the following form ```{"collection":"testing","isNew":true,"keywords":["germanwings","crash"] }```

 [1]:  http://law.di.unimi.it/software.php#bubing
 [2]:  http://www.quantware.ups-tlse.fr/FETNADINE/papers/P4.8.pdf
 [3]:  http://wwwconference.org/proceedings/www2014/companion/p227.pdf